pieterberg/Smartie-Sorter/components.md

 ### 1.2.
 Acrylic Components

-The different panels that make up the acrylic components were designed to fit together using finger joints.
-The [acrylic_components](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360/components/acrylic_components) folder provides both the overall models and the finger joint versions of the Unsorted Smarties Holder and the Sorted Smarties Collector.
-Once designed, the acrylic components were laser cut from either:
+The acrylic component use for the Name Sign was laser cut from:

+- 6 mm transparent acrylic

+The Unsorted Smarties Holder and the Sorted Smarties Collector were constructed using acrylic panels that fit together using finger joints.

+DXF files for laser cutting the acrylic panels are provided in the [unsorted_smarties_holder_finger_joints](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/dxf_files/unsorted_smarties_holder_finger_joints) and [sorted_smarties_collector_finger_joints](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/dxf_files/sorted_smarties_collector_finger_joints) DXF folders.
+Using these DXF files, the acrylic panels were laser cut from:

 - 3 mm transparent acrylic

-- or 6 mm transparent acrylic
+The acrylic panels were then assembled using acrylic cement.

 ### 1.3.
 3D Printed Components